 Visiting San Giorgio Maggiore in Venice, Italy

 From the campanile, visitors can clearly see the courtyards and the garden of the monastery behind the church.
-The monastery is only open on weekends with frequent guided tours in English.
+The monastery is only open on weekends (sometimes Friday too) and may be seen on an audioguide tour.

 The magnificent views from San Giorgio Maggiore are no real secret and being directly in the field of vision when leaving the Piazza San Marco the church can hardly hide.
 However, the number of visitors to the church and the bell tower is surprisingly (and pleasantly) low.
 While the queue for the Campanile di San Marco may be over an hour, visitors can often go directly into the elevator of San Giorgio – the queue here next to the elevator is often for the adjacent toilet, not for ascending the campanile.
-Skip-the-line tickets are available for many sights in Venice.
+Audio-guide tours are available for the rest of the island but these do not include the campanile.
+Skip-the-line tickets are available for many sights in Venice and especially worth buying in advance during the high season.